lesley283/shopping-cart-project/README.md

 ## Bonus Challenges Setup

-Set the tax rate by creating a .env file and a .gitignore file
+Set the tax rate by creating a .env file and a .gitignore file:
 ```sh
 # this is the ".env" file...